-Make up classes are not guaranteed.
-For our obedience classes we encourage you to email us with the following information: your name, your dog’s name, the class that you are enrolled in, and the week or class date that you missed.
-We will do our best to find a make-up class for you to attend but please understand we cannot guarantee a make up and your make up session may not be in sequence with the rest of your class (you may make up week 3 after you have already participated in your regularly scheduled week 4).
+Make-up classes are not guaranteed.
+For our obedience classes we encourage you to email us with the following information: your name, your dog’s name, the class that you are enrolled in, and the week or class date that you missed/will miss.
+We will do our best to find a make-up class for you to attend but please understand we cannot guarantee a make-up and your make-up session may not be in sequence with the rest of your class (you may make up week 3 after you have already participated in your regularly scheduled week 4).

-Make up classes are not available for certain classes.
-Those exceptions will be listed on the class information page.
-Examples include but are not limited to, our clinic classes and specialty classes like Agility Basics, Rally, and Nose Work.
+Make-up classes are not available for all classes.
+Examples include, but are not limited to, our clinic classes and specialty classes like Agility Basics, Rally, Tricks, Therapy Dog, and Nose Work.

 VIDEO AND PHOTO RELEASE